 We stayed here...this was the view from our room.
 The Matterhorn greeted us majestically upon arrival.

-and radically.
+The weather at the mountain top changes quickly and radically.
 Clear skies can become cloudy in an instant, hiding the glorious view from the valley and at higher elevations.
 We were checking the weather frequently the week before our trip and were crossing our fingers for good weather.

 We were fortunate to get discount tickets to Zermatt from Zurich because of a special monthly "RailAway" deal for June (before peak tourist season).
 The deal also included a ticket up the series of gondolas to Klein Matterhorn.